osdodo/gridvana/README.md

 # Gridvana

 Gridvana is a grid-based pixel art and animation editor, written in Rust with [`iced`](https://github.com/iced-rs/iced).
-It supports square, triangular, and hexagonal grids, frame-by-frame animation, and it exposes its editing operations over MCP so AI agents can draw alongside you.
+It does frame-by-frame animation on a square pixel grid, and exposes its editing operations over MCP so AI agents can draw alongside you.

 ![Gridvana](screenshots/1.jpg)

 ## Features

-- **Multiple grid systems** — square, triangle, and hexagon canvases.
 - **Drawing tools** — brush, eraser, paint bucket, color picker, line, rectangle and ellipse (filled or hollow), magic wand, and color select.
 - **Selections & transforms** — box selection with implicit combine modes